JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/DEPLOYMENT.md

 # GPT Realtime Model Deployment for Student Experimentation

 This template provisions **ONLY the AI model** students need to experiment with GPT realtime.
-The Flask application runs locally.

 ## Architecture